mialkin/docs/design patterns/builder.md

 # Builder

-The **builder** is a creational software design pattern that separates the construction of a complex object from its representation so that the same construction process can create different representations.
+The **Builder** is a creational software design pattern that separates the construction of a complex object from its representation so that the same construction process can create different representations.

 ## Participants